-As a lover of Mexican food, Mexican Chopped Salad is one of our favorite main course salads.
+As a lover of Mexican food, Mexican Chopped Salad with honey lime dressing is one of our favorite main course salads.
 Bursting with flavor and color, this healthy salad is also right at home served as a side for tacos, grilled chicken or pork carnitas!

 Why I love Mexican Chopped Salad